aschmiedeke/gbtdocs/docs/how-tos/general_guides/autooof.rst

 .. _fig-bad-oof-raw-data:
 .. figure:: material/OOFrawData_badExample.png

-    A plot of  raw OOF data on a sourceh which is too faint.
+    A plot of  raw OOF data on a source which is too faint.